madcyph3r/AdvancedMaterialDrawer/README.md

 A Gmail-like Material Drawer implementation

-Based on neokree's [MaterialDrawer](https://github.com/neokree/MaterialNavigationDrawer) library.
+Based on neokree's [MaterialDrawer](https://github.com/neokree/MaterialNavigationDrawer) library, but the are not the same.
+I have made many improvments, changes and added a lot of new feature.
 Big thanks to neokree, without him this library would not exist.

 ### Main Features:
+Head Item (Account):
 - Unlimited Head-Items (Accounts), tested with 100 Head-Items
-- Every Head-Item can have its own Menu
 - Head-Item listeners for Avatar or Background taps
+- Adding and removing Head-Items at runtime
+- Every Head-Item can have its own menu
+- Create your own Head-Item style (Custom Head-Item)
+- Or no Head-Item, if you need only the menu

+Menu:
+- Menu with unlimit Menu-Items
-- Adding and removing Head-Items and Menu-Items at runtime
+- Adding and removing Menu-Items at runtime
-- Own theme
+- Available Menu-items:
   - Labels
   - Normal Sections (with Fragment/Activty start or own onClick listener)
   - Bottom-Sections
+  - Custom Sections !!! (add your own section, like a checkbox etc.) see screenshot 2

+Other:
-- Drawer below the toolbar
+- Drawer can be over and below the toolbar
+- Create your own theme
 - Tablet support
-- Toolbar overflow support
+- Toolbar overflow support, so a image can be your background. see screenshot 5
-- More: Setting your own Fragment on Start, etc
+- Many many more: Setting your own Fragment on Start, etc. Play with the example app ;).
+-

-### Example APK (Lib-Version [current git head, pre preview of 1.2.0])
+### Example APK (Lib-Version 1.1.4 (13.07.15))
 https://github.com/madcyph3r/AdvancedMaterialDrawer/raw/master/example-release.apk

-or on the play store (Lib-Version 1.1.3)
+or on the play store (Lib-Version 1.1.4 (13.07.15))

 <a href="https://play.google.com/store/apps/details?id=de.madcyph3r.MaterialDrawer">
   <img alt="Android app on Google Play" src="https://developer.android.com/images/brand/en_app_rgb_wo_45.png" />